-Aged 50.
+Aged 51.
 Joined the Company in 1987 and appointed a Director of the Company in 1997.
 He received a doctoral degree in management from the Asian College of Knowledge Management in 2010.
 He is currently a director of Kam Chan & Company, Limited and Tai Sang Bank Limited.
 He is the School Manager of Tung Wah Group of Hospitals Ma Kam Chan Memorial Primary School.
-He is also a member of World Fellow of The Duke of Edinburgh's Award, a member of Hong Kong Chiu Chow Chamber of Commerce, a member of Hong Kong United Youth Association, a member of The Entrepreneurs' Organization Hong Kong and a member of The Public Affairs Forum.
+He is also a member of World Fellow of The Duke of Edinburgh's Award, a member of Hong Kong Chiu Chow Chamber of Commerce, a member of Hong Kong United Youth Association, a member of The Entrepreneurs' Organization Hong Kong, a member of The Public Affairs Forum and a director of the Tung Wah Group of Hospitals.
 He is the brother of Mr. William Ma Ching Wai, Mr. Patrick Ma Ching Hang, Mr. Alfred Ma Ching Kuen, Ms. Amy Ma Ching Sau, Ms. Katy Ma Ching Man and Ms. Ruth Ma Ching Keung.